We’re culling the books these days. I keep thinking of King Solomon.

 Some of these books simply stump me.
 What do I do with 35 years of Bible study materials?

-I’ve got notebooks filled with lessons I’ve written and taught, spiral-bound studies filled with ideas, and all the lecture notes from Precepts, Lifelight, BSF, countless IVP studies, and Romans in several different formats.
+I’ve got notebooks filled with lessons I’ve written and taught, spiral-bound studies filled with ideas.
+That includes lecture notes from Precepts, Lifelight, BSF, countless IVP studies, and Romans in several different formats.

 I wrote my name on the inside front page of all these studies and included the location and date.

-To browse the pages returns me to my past: plumeria scent from the Hawai’i studies; efficient organization from the Monterey classes; the realization I’m rebellious at heart from the BSF classes in Washington.
+To browse the pages returns me to my past.
+I remember the plumeria scent from the Hawai’i studies and the efficient organization from the Monterey classes.

-And here’s a dated study in a dull gold notebook: 1970’s Philosophy of Christian Womanhood.
+And here’s a dated study in a dull gold notebook: The Philosophy of Christian Womanhood.

 I don’t need these ideas anymore.